awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 The `AWS/Connect` namespace includes the following metrics\.

 **CallsBreachingConcurrencyQuota**
-The number of voice calls that exceeded the concurrent active calls limit for the instance\.
-This is a count of the number of calls that exceeded the limit, not the number of concurrent calls in excess of the limit\.
+The number of voice calls that exceeded the concurrent active calls quota for the instance\.
+This is a count of the number of calls that exceeded the quota, not the number of concurrent calls in excess of the quota\.
 Unit: Count
 Dimension:
 + **InstanceId**: The ID of your instance

 **CallBackNotDialableNumber**
 The number of times a queued callback to a customer could not be dialed because the customer's number is in a country for which outbound calls are not allowed for the instance\.
-The countries allowed for an instance are defined by the service limits\.
+The countries allowed for an instance are defined by the service quotas\.
 Unit: Count
 Dimensions:
 + **InstanceId** The ID of your instance